andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://sqldbm.com" target="_blank">sqldbm.com</a>

 #### Stream Processing 101: From SQL to Streaming SQL in 10 Minutes
-We have entered an era where competitive advantage comes from analyzing, understanding, and responding to an organization’s data.
+We have entered an era where competitive advantage comes from analyzing, understanding, and responding to an organization's data.
 When doing this, time is of the essence, and speed will decide the winners and losers.
 This blog post introduces technologies we can use for stream processing. <br>
 <a href="https://wso2.com/library/articles/2018/02/stream-processing-101-from-sql-to-streaming-sql-in-ten-minutes" target="_blank">wso2.com</a>

 #### Three Questions to Help You Prepare for a Data Engineering Interview